DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 	- It may be a good idea to end the level after breaking the glass

 MIKEL IDEA: FOR THE ORB SCENE IN BRIAN'S LEVEL
-- Orb has 3 posi
+- Orb has 3 positions.
+- INSTEAD of just going through the void, the orb lea